ItzCoolllllll/Carrot-website/ourteam.md

   `Carrot de Adrian`

   Hello, I am Carrot De Adrian, a youtuber as stated [here](https://itzcoolllllll.github.io/carrot/index).

   I am also one of the editors of this website.

-I mostly help with some aesthetic matters.
+  I mostly deal with the matters about asehetic perception.

   Feel free to follow me in [instagram](https://www.instagram.com/skyeccho/)